marcecj/scons_asciidoc/README.md

 This is an SCons tool for compiling AsciiDoc documents to various formats using the `asciidoc` and `a2x` programs.
-It adds two appropriate builders, `AsciiDoc` and `A2X`, to your env.
+It adds two appropriate builders, `AsciiDoc` and `A2X`, to your construction environment.
 Their behaviour can be modified using various construction variables (see "Usage" below).

-Please keep in mind that this SCons tool is still under (heavy) development, lacks a test suite, and does not handle all cases (yet).
+Please keep in mind that this SCons tool is still under (heavy) development and lacks a test suite.
+Still, it already takes care of a lot of things.

 ## Installation